Check out the latest Associated Press boys and girls basketball rankings

 |4

-Others receiving votes: Brother Rice 1.
+Others receiving votes: Brother Rice 8.
+Glenbrook South 7.
+Lake Forest 2.
+Moline 1.
 Hersey 1.
-Moline 1.
-Barrington 1.

 |Class 3A